-Sterling is a 12 yr old TB Gelding.
-He is a sweet Gelding who is well broken.
+Sterling is a 14 yr old TB Gelding.
+He is a sweet Gelding who is well broke for riding.
 He is the tallest horse here at Randy's Rescue, standing at 17.3 inches.
 He has a well-known past at Arlington Racetrack as a Stakes Winner until 2013.
 Sterling came to Randy's Rescue with weight loss and lameness.
 We have been working closely for two years with our Vet and Farrier team to see what can be done to save his pleasure riding abilities.
 He is currently sound and his feet look awesome!
 But he cannot risk jumping, and we cannot guarantee his soundness, plus he will not be adopted for beginners or as a child's horse.
 He is a LOW man on totem pole and we keep a sheet (turnout or fly sheet) on him to protect him from other horses and flies, bugs.
 He also gets chilled faster than the other horses... so he has a turnout sheet and winter blanket that comes with him.

 Adoption fee: $750